1961 Paris massacre: Commemoration and official recognition

 On 17 October 2012, President François Hollande acknowledged the 1961 massacre of Algerians in Paris.
 His acknowledgement of the event was the first time a French president had acknowledged the massacre.
 This acknowledgement came two months before his address to Algerian Parliament.
 In his address to the Algerian Parliament, he further renounced and acknowledged the colonial past of France including the massacre that took place on the 17 October 1961.
 This address has been found to be very controversial due to how President Hollande framed French colonization and other content that was in the address.
 Some argue that despite President Hollande's acknowledgement of the event, it will hold little value in changing the view of France and their imperialistic history.

 On 16 October 2021, President Emmanuel Macron condemned the massacre on the eve of its 60th anniversary, recognising officially that the French Republic had committed at this occasion "unforgivable crimes", without however issuing a formal apology for such "unforgivable crimes", in line with its stated policy consisting in recognising and acknowledging colonial crimes committed by the French Republic in the past, rather than formally apologising for them or asking for forgiveness.
 Macron later attended a memorial ceremony for the victims becoming the first French president to do so.

 In June 2022, the newspaper Mediapart presented declassified archive documents from the de Gaulle presidency attesting that de Gaulle was quickly aware of the extent of the massacre and the criminal acts of the French police on 17 October and the following weeks.
 Certain documents presented de Gaulle's desire to punish the guilty and to refuse the establishment of impunity within the French police.
 According to historian Gilles Manceron, de Gaulle's desire for sanctions was prevented by his fears of fracturing his political majority.

 On 28 March 2024, the French National Assembly approved a resolution presented by Greens MP Sabrina Sebaihi and Renaissance MP Julie Delpech condemning the massacre as a "bloody and murderous repression" that was made "under the authority of police prefect Maurice Papon".
 The measure, which passed with 67 affirmative votes and 11 others voting against, also called for the official commemoration of the massacre.

-On the occasion of the opening ceremony for the 2024 Olympic Games taking place in Paris, the members of the Algerian delegation tossed red roses into the Seine to honour the victims of the massacre.
+On the occasion of the opening ceremony for the 2024 Summer Olympics taking place in Paris, the members of the Algerian delegation tossed red roses into the Seine to honour the victims of the massacre.